Renal Tract Calculi

 Ultrasound scans of the renal tract can often be used concurrently in cases of known stone disease, to assess for any hydronephrosis (they can also often detect renal stones, however not ureteric stones).
 Its benefits are in no radiation risk, however are often operator dependent.

 *Intravenous Urograms involve taking a series of abdominal radiographs following injection of contrast, to demonstrate any filling defect; however these are rarely used due high radiation exposure and superiority of CT imaging

-Patients with renal stones will often be dehydrated, secondary to reduced oral fluid intake +/- vomiting, so ensure adequate fluid resuscitation as required.
+Patients with renal stones will often be dehydrated, secondary to reduced oral fluid intake +/- vomiting, so ensure adequate fluid resuscitation if required.

 For the majority of cases, renal stones will pass spontaneously without further intervention*, especially if in the lower ureter or <5mm in diameter.
-Ensuring patient have sufficient analgesia is paramount, specifically opiate analgesia and NSAIDs per rectum are usually most effective.
+Ensuring patients have sufficient analgesia is paramount, specifically opiate analgesia and NSAIDs per rectum typically being the most effective.

 *Use of alpha receptor antagonists, such as Tamsulosin, largely has a limited benefit in ureteric stones and is no longer routinely prescribed

 The majority of renal stones can be treated in the outpatient setting.
 However, criteria that often warrant the need for hospital admission include: